jazzfog/Reload-Images-Browser-Plugin/readme.md

+#"Reload Images" plugin

-Plugin for `Google Chrome` and `Opera` which allows you to reload the images that failed to load for some reason.
+Plugin for `Google Chrome` which allows you to reload the images that failed to load for some reason.

 ![Image reloader](/img/screen_1.png?raw=true "Image reloader")